ruuda/hitsgame/README.md

  2. Create a file named `mkhitsgame.toml` next to the `tracks` directory, and add the configuration as shown in the next section.
  3. Run `mkhitsgame.py`.
-It will print statistics about the track distribution over years and and decades, so you can tweak the track selection to balance out the game.
+It will print statistics about the track distribution over years and decades, so you can tweak the track selection to balance out the game.
  4. You now have two new directories: `build` and `out`. `out` contains the tracks, compressed and anonymized.
 These files contain no metadata, and the file names are long enough to be virtually unguessable, so they are safe to